openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ## Action Template Target:

-This interpreter allows two ways of target and item:
+This interpreter allows two ways to target items:

-* You can link an action to a specific item by adding it the custom metadata namespace 'actiontemplatehli'.
+* You can link an action to a specific item by adding the custom metadata namespace 'actiontemplatehli' to it.
 * You can link an action to all items of a type by providing the file '<OPENHAB_USERDATA>/actiontemplatehli/type_actions/<ITEM_TYPE_NAME>.json' (here you can restrict each action by item tags).

 Two important notes:

 * Actions linked to items have prevalence over actions linked to a whole item type.
-* On actions linked to an item type the itemLabel placeholder will always be applied (explained bellow), if there are multiple item label detected in the text this part will be aborted.
+* On actions linked to an item type the itemLabel placeholder will always be applied (explained bellow).
+If there are multiple item labels detected on the input the actions linked to both will be scored, each using the correct itemLabel value, so there should be no collisions in case a template contains a token that matches an item label.

+## Action Template Scoring

+The scoring mechanism scores each action config to look for the best scored.
+If a token fails the comparison, the action scores 0.
+If all actions scored 0, none is executed.

+The action configuration field 'type' defines if the template should be compared using tokens or lemmas.
+Please note that the captured placeholder value is extracted from the tokens not from the lemmas, but the equivalent lemmas are replaced before scoring.

+The action template string is a list of tokens separated by white space.
+You can use the ';' separator to provide alternative templates and the '|' to provide alternative tokens.
+Here is an example of string: "what app|application is open on $itemLabel;what app|application is on $itemLabel".

+Take in account that, as this is a token basis comparison, matching depends on the tokenizer you are using as they can produce different tokens for the same text.

-## Action Templates Configuration:
+## Action Template Options:

+The location were action configurations are placed changes whetter you are targeting an item or many, so take a look to the 'Action Template Target' to understand were to put this configurations.
+Also you can check the paths indicated on the examples at the end.

-Actions can read from an item or send a command to it.
+Actions can read the state from an item or send a command to it.
 This is defined by the boolean field read which is 'false' by default.

 When read is false:

 * template: action template.
 (Required)
-* value: value to by send.
+* value: value to be sent.
 It can be used to capture the transformed placeholder values.
-(Required unless if the target item type is String in that case silence mode is assumed true and the whole text is passed to item).
+(Required unless the target item type is String, in which case silent mode is assumed to be true and the whole text is passed to the item).
-* type: action template type.
+* type: action template type, either "tokens" or "lemmas".
-* requiredTags: allow to restrict the item targets by its tags.
+* requiredTags: allow to restrict the items targeted by its tags.
 * placeholders: defined placeholders that can be used on the template and replaced on the value.
-* silence: boolean used to avoid confirmation message.
+* silent: boolean used to avoid confirmation message.
 * targetMembers: when targeting a Group item, can be used to send the command to its member items instead.

 When read is true: